jcbritobr/go-concurrency-patterns/readme.md

 	}
 ```
 * Future \
 A Future will start a parallel computation, and its results will be available in the future.
-In golang, a simple goroutine can be use to implement this funcionality, without use of third party or even standard libraries.
+In golang, a simple goroutine can be use to implement this funcionality, without use of third party libraries or standard ones.

 **Implementation**
 ```go